-Angela Stewart has pursued an interest in portraiture for more than three decades, leading her to study the history of portraiture and its contemporary practice in both her Masters and Doctorate at Curtin University, Western Australia.
+Angela Stewart was born and brought up in Western Australia.
+Her interest in portraiture of more than three decades lead her to study its history and its contemporary practice in both her Masters and Doctorate at Curtin University, Western Australia.

 Her drawing, painting and paint/ed photography often make stylistic and thematic reference to the Italian Renaissance historical portraits and the transition of the fresco to easel painting.
 By studying the work of Sixteenth century Italian painter Sofonisba Anguissola, Angela became fascinated by the complexity and etiquette of painting by a woman of this age.
 Her desire was to roll back the veneer of the finished artwork and to imagine signs of hesitation and mistakes as a way to unlace the becoming of a portrait.
 This notion of ‘artistic doubt’ has since had an influence on her more recent oeuvre.